Victoriajuszkiewicz/weather-app-Openweather-API-/README.md

 # Weather-app (OpenWeather API)

-Weather app is a simple Front end apllication,
+Weather App is a simple front-end application that allows users to check the current weather conditions for a particular location.
+It provides real-time weather information, including temperature, humidity, wind speed, and weather description, based on the user's input location.

 ## About the API